chetnaduggal/HST-image-analysis/README.md

 - Mapping continuum emission in the three bands (optical, UV and radio) by reprojecting the images onto a new, optimum WCS grid to create multi-wavelength overlays.
 - The results of surface brightness analysis with [IRAF/ellipse](http://stsdas.stsci.edu/documents/SUG/UG_33.html) isophote fitting & 2D morphological decomposition with [GALFIT](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html).
 The galaxy fit profiles for the latter are generated using the [Ellipsect](http://github.com/canorve/EllipSect) code.
 - Comparison of major-axis Position Angles of the observed galaxy/radio-source structure in the optical, near-UV and radio bands.
-- Photometric exntiction correction
+- Galactic and internal extinction corrections using E(B−V) color excess sourced from the [NASA/IPAC](https://irsa.ipac.caltech.edu/applications/DUST/) archive.
-- Plotting photometric spectral energy ditributions (SEDs) for the 9 radio galaxies
+- Plotting photometric spectral energy ditributions (SEDs) for the 9 compact radio galaxies.

-All the scripts in this repository are associated with a new study recently submitted to ApJ.
+All the scripts in this repository are associated with a new study of AGN feedback in CSS host galaxies, recently submitted to ApJ.

 ------